Soul-Burn/fluid-connection-indicators/README.md

   * Lite - Only show indicators on issues
   * Full - Shows indicators in more cases
 * Enable indicators on inserters and mining drills
+* Only show indicators when hovering over entities